tskit-dev/tutorials/_sources/phylogen.md

 mutated_tree.draw_svg()
 ```

-Mutations occur above nodes in a tree, with all the descendant
+Mutations occur above nodes in a tree, and all descendant nodes inherit
-nodes inheriting that specific mutation (unless replaced by a subsequent
+that specific mutation (unless it is replaced by a subsequent mutation at the
-mutation at the same site).
+same site).
 This allows genetic variation to be
 {ref}`efficiently represented<sec_what_is_dna_data>` using the tree topology.
 To obtain the genetic variation at each site across the entire genome, you can use the
 {meth}`TreeSequence.sites` method, or (less efficiently), you can use